 That means all the customers who are already paying a high electric bill, are about to pay even more on extra fees set by Arizona Public Service.
-For instance, my usage rate bill was around $60 in the winter and $80 for the summer, the actual charges that APS is charging me is $150 a month for the winter, that's for my $60 of actual usage plus extra fees the company is charging to have service.
+For instance, my usage rate bill was around $60 in the winter and $80 for the summer, the actual charges that APS is charging me are $150 a month for the winter, that’s for my $60 of actual usage plus extra fees the company is charging to have service.

 Now for the summer, my actual usage is $80, but get billed $223 for all the increased fees APS is charging me to have their service.
-Now with the increase, they are requesting I will be seeing a higher bill for extra fees to have electric with Arizona Public Service.
+Now with the increase, they are requesting I will be seeing a higher bill for extra fees to have electricity with Arizona Public Service.

 What We Need To Do As A Community

-We need to get more people to go to the hearing, to request this increase to be denied.
-It's at the point that every year the company has requested a rate increase and the bills are getting to be the same amount as one could rent a 3 bedroom house in California.
+We need to get more people to go to the hearing, to request this increase be denied.
+It’s at the point that every year the company has requested a rate increase and the bills are getting to be the same amount as one could rent a 3 bedroom house in California.

 If you are interested in more information on APS and how their billing works, you can visit my APS review.